 Born in Boston and raised on the south shore of Massachusetts, Rich worked as the chief interviewer at his high school radio station.
 He then attended Curry College in Milton, Massachusetts where he learned his broadcast chops, majoring in communications.

 Prior to his work at WBZ, Rich was a morning drive host for WSSH-FM in Boston from 1982 to 1996.
 He also worked at WRKO-AM from 1978 to 1982, as a co-host of the morning show and a host of his own Broadway music program.

-In addition to working live on-air for more than twenty-five years, Jordan has also been co-owner of Chart Productions Inc, an audio production agency.
+In addition to working live on-air for nearly forty years, Jordan has also been co-owner of Chart Productions Inc., an audio production agency.
 His voice is heard on hundreds of narrations and commercials throughout the country.
 He also teaches voice-over acting, offering workshops and private training throughout the year.

 Jordan is involved with several local charities and organizations including Children’s Hospital Boston, The American Lung Association, Voices of Hope, Triangle, Inc., Mass General Cancer Center and The American Heart Association.

 Allow me to steal a few moments of your precious time to offer you some examples of support, ones that should bring a smile.

 So I’m holding this séance the other night and who happens to come through but the late great Francis Scott Key?

 As we approach the end of a tumultuous calendar year, I’m thankful.

 Rather than risk the wrath of presumed friends or hard to scuttle relatives, it is now suggestible NOT to reveal who you plan on voting for in this election.